AMH-4/MechaCar_Statistical_Analysis/README.md

 # **MechaCar_Statistical_Analysis**
-*Use R and statistics to analyze vehival data*
+*Use R and statistics to analyze vehical data*

 ## Linear Regression to Predict MPG: